jessejamescox/wago_visualgdb_example/README.md

 # wago_visualgdb_example
 Example project using VisualGDB for Linux development on PfC and TP platform

-# setting up the devices
+# Setting up the devices
 When building your project use the following settings in the device setup:

 | --- | Directory |